tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 ...
 {% endhighlight %}

-Mathematically notated, you will now use this function to perform the following arithmetic (where *v* is velocity; *g* is gravity; and *w* is wind):
+Mathematically notated, you will now use this function to perform the following arithmetic (where *v* is velocity, *g* is gravity, and *w* is wind):

 <code>v&#8407; = g&#8407; + w&#8407;</code>

-However, this must occur with each new frame, so the `Update` function must be overhauled to include the `add` function, along with new `velocity` and `location` variables:
+However, this must occur with each new frame, so the `Update` function must be overhauled to include the `add` function, which in turn computes the values of the `velocity` and `location` variables:

 {% highlight js %}
 ...